aws-samples/eks-multi-cluster-gitops/initial-setup/doc/repos/AWSCodeCommit-Bootstrap.md

 kubectl apply -f ./clusters/${CLUSTER_NAME}/flux-system/gotk-sync.yaml
 ```

-3. Wait for the `staging` cluster to start.
-Track the progress of the Flux
+3. Track the progress of the Flux
    deployments using the Flux CLI.
 This may take >30 minutes due to exponential
    backoff, however this is only a one-time process.
 ```bash